Edges (musical): Productions

 Edges made its Houston premiere in April 2016 at Frenetic Theatre.
 The production was produced by PMT Productions and starred Blair Carrizales, Danny Dyer, Scott Lupton, and Chaney Moore.
 The production was directed by Travis Kirk Coombs and Music Directed by Eduardo Guzman.
 On July 13, 2018 Edges was performed as part of a Masters' thesis project at the Guildford School of Acting.
+In January 2024, the musical was revived by 'Taylor Jay Productions' at Phoenix Arts Club, London.